I sprawl out over the sun-baked earth as if shoved. My hands burn from the scrape, and my face lands flat on its side.

 I gather my new legs beneath me and jump into the bayou.
-My new skin lets me slip through the water with ease.
+My slimy skin lets me slip through the water with ease.
 I plunge quickly and push off from the bottom with a mighty extension.

 I break the surface of the water like a missile.
 The clouds part as I ascend.
 The sun shines on my face, and the air cools my skin.
 I hang for a second before dropping.
 I see the swamp is a mystery of hidden living things and its power throbs below me.
 I hurtle downward at incredible speed.
 The bayou rushes towards me, and I hit the surface of the water like a nuclear bomb.

 I’m the epicenter of a massive shockwave.
 The swamp explodes outward, and a tsunami of water and living things rolls over the barren wasteland of my subconscious returning life to all that was dead.